Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Methodology

 Subsequently, both Clean and Dirty LLMs are employed as backbone encoders in downstream recommendation systems, forming Clean Recommenders and Dirty Recommenders respectively.
 All hyperparameters, data partitions, and model configurations are kept identical between the two to ensure a fair comparison.
 The performance differences between the two systems therefore directly reflect the influence of data leakage.

 During evaluation, Clean Recommenders serve as baseline models for standard performance testing, while Dirty Recommenders are used to observe the potential distortion of benchmark results under contaminated conditions.
-By comparing the performance metrics (AUC/UAUC) of the Clean and Dirty Recommenders, we identify the \textit{Triple Effect of Leakage}: (1) \textbf{Spurious Gains} induced by domain-relevant leakage, (2) scenarios that \textbf{Remain Stable}, and (3) performance \textbf{Degradation} caused by domain-irrelevant contamination.
+By comparing the performance metrics (AUC/UAUC) of the Clean and Dirty Recommenders, we identify the \textit{Dual Effect of Leakage}: (1) \textbf{Spurious Gains} induced by domain-relevant leakage and (2) performance \textbf{Degradation} caused by domain-irrelevant contamination.
 This design allows us to analyze how different leakage types and proportions affect model reliability in a controlled and reproducible way.